Home / Life Insurance / Term Insurance / Articles / Group Term Life Insurance

 In addition to providing them with financial security in case of death, the Group Term Plan can also help attract and retain the best talent by showing that the employers care about their employees' well-being and providing them with a valuable benefit.

 Group Term policies are also available as individual plans where one person buys coverage for others (such as family members).
-This plan allows those who cannot or do not want to purchase individual policies to receive protection against accidents or illnesses that may affect multiple people in the same household.
+This plan allows those who cannot or do not want to purchase separate policies to receive protection against accidents or illnesses that may affect multiple people in the same household.

 Here are the different types of Group Term Life Insurance plans.

-Basic Group Term Life Insurance Employers provide this type of coverage as a standard employee benefit.
-The employer pays the premiums, and the coverage amount is usually a multiple of the employee's salary. | Supplemental Group Term Life Insurance This is additional coverage employees can purchase on top of their basic insurance policy.
+Basic Group Term Life Insurance: Employers provide this type of coverage as a standard employee benefit.
+The employer pays the premiums, and the coverage amount is usually a multiple of the employee's salary. | Supplemental Group Term Life Insurance: This is additional coverage employees can purchase on top of their basic insurance policy.
 The employee is responsible for paying the premium for this coverage. |

-Association Group Term Life Insurance This type of coverage is offered through an association or organisation.
-Members of the group can purchase coverage at a discounted rate. | Affinity Group Term Life Insurance This is similar to Association Group Term Life Insurance, but it is typically offered to members of a particular affinity group, such as a credit union or alumni association. |
+Association Group Term Life Insurance: This type of coverage is offered through an association or organisation.
+Members of the group can purchase coverage at a discounted rate. | Affinity Group Term Life Insurance: This is similar to Association Group Term Life Insurance, but it is typically offered to members of a particular affinity group, such as a credit union or alumni association. |

-Credit Life Insurance This type of coverage is offered by lenders to borrowers.
-The policy pays off the borrower's debt if pass away before it is fully repaid. | Wholesale Group Term Life Insurance This policy is sold to a group, such as a corporation or labour union, at a discounted rate.
+Credit Life Insurance: This type of coverage is offered by lenders to borrowers.
+The policy pays off the borrower's debt if pass away before it is fully repaid. | Wholesale Group Term Life Insurance: This policy is sold to a group, such as a corporation or labour union, at a discounted rate.
 The group then distributes coverage to its members. |

 Group Term Life Insurance does not cover pre-existing conditions.
-It means if you have a condition that you've been getting treatment for, such as high blood pressure or diabetes, and then apply for group insurance coverage, the insurer will not pay out on any claims made due to your pre-existing condition.
+It means if you have a condition you've been getting treatment for, such as high blood pressure or diabetes, and then apply for group insurance coverage, the insurer will not pay out on any claims made due to your pre-existing condition.
 Here are also some other situations where an insurer may deny coverage under these policies.

 Suicide: If someone commits suicide, their beneficiaries may not receive any benefits from the policy.
 This is because suicide is considered an "intentional self-inflicted injury" by insurers, and they don't want to pay out on those kinds of injuries!

-Injury caused by dangerous activities: If you're injured while engaging in an activity that's considered "dangerous" (such as skydiving), your beneficiary won't receive any money from the policy unless it's specifically listed as covered under its terms and conditions.
+Injury caused by dangerous activities: If you're injured while engaging in an activity considered "dangerous" (such as skydiving), your beneficiary won't receive any money from the policy unless it's specifically listed as covered under its terms and conditions.

 The ACKO Life Flexi Term Plan is a unique plan with unmatched flexibility, designed for individuals seeking to safeguard their loved one's future.
 This plan stands out with its innovative features, ensuring comprehensive coverage.
 Here are some key advantages of the ACKO Life Flexi Term Plan:

-Adaptable Sum Assured Adjust the sum assured according to their evolving financial requirements and life stages. | Flexible Policy Tenure Choose a policy duration that aligns with their long-term financial goals and family needs, | Valuable Riders Enhance coverage with valuable riders designed to address various risks and enhance protection. |
+Adaptable Sum Assured: Adjust the sum assured according to their evolving financial requirements and life stages. | Flexible Policy Tenure: Choose a policy duration that aligns with their long-term financial goals and family needs, | Valuable Riders: Enhance coverage with valuable riders designed to address various risks and enhance protection. |

-Flexible Payout Options Flexibility to choose from various payout options. | Affordable Premiums Enjoy comprehensive coverage at affordable premiums. | Easy Claim Process A hassle-free claim settlement process, offering peace of mind. |
+Flexible Payout Options: Flexibility to choose from various payout options. | Affordable Premiums: Enjoy comprehensive coverage at affordable premiums. | Easy Claim Process: A hassle-free claim settlement process that offers peace of mind. |

 If you're interested in acquiring a Group Term Life Insurance policy, here's what you need to know